alexbevi/alexbevi.github.com/source/_posts/2012-07-18-shoutcast-streaming-from-the-command-line.markdown

 categories: [Linux, Ubuntu, Shoutcast]
 ---

 I spend a lot of time working in a terminal, and I like to spend that time listening to music.
-Since I work primarly in Linux, I was hoping there would be an easy way to merge these two activities ... and it turns out there was :)
+Since I work primarily in Linux, I was hoping there would be an easy way to merge these two activities ... and it turns out there was :)

 <!-- more -->